Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 This mobile Private key and a set of Garbled Circuits are securely tied with the wallet private keys associated with user's assets and managed in the blockchain hardware enclave TEE nodes.
 To prevent potential attacks on Hardware Enclaves on nodes, we will also use down the road Multi Party Computation and especially Threshold Signature Scheme.

 Transaction screen is managed with Garbled circuits that are pre-computed on TEE nodes and provisioned on the mobile by the nodes from time to time.
 The one-time code secret and keypad topology cannot be accessed during garbled circuit execution to display the Visual Cryptographic secret frames that appears only in users' eyes (thanks to persistence of vision)

-Touch screen positions matching the one-time code are sent to the node in a message signed with mobile private key, triggered with biometrics for validation.
-Once the message is received by the node, if valid, the crypto transaction is signed with related wallet private key and submit to the related blockchain network.

 Behavioral Biometric: each user has a unique typing pattern for a sequence of digits on a keypad.
 So, if a bad actor tries to replicate this pattern.
 It will be detected with a 98% success rate.
 This feature will be managed by TEE nodes with Machine Learnings classification models based on secret touch screen position inputs received by the nodes and their related authenticated timestamps.